soxueren/atsd/api/sql/examples/select-atsd_series.md

 * `JOIN` queries are not supported.
 * All columns in the `SELECT` expression must be specified explicitly.
 Namely, `SELECT *`, `SELECT tags.*`, `SELECT metric.tags.*` are not allowed.
-* `ORDER BY` clause is not supported when selecting data for multiple metrics.